twanettescovil526-netizen/twanettescovil526-netizen/README.md

 ## 🔭 Projects I've Completed

 - **ActiveYou: Fitness Brand Marketing Assets:** [Created a cohesive yet motivating mock fitness brand for busy young professionals and students using Adobe Creative Suite.]
-- **Advanced Excel Capstone: Boston Housing Market:** [Demonstrated proficentcy in Excel, a written report, and a presentation by utilizing five phases in data analytics: data understanding/preparation, data visualization/eda, regression analysis, hypothesis testing/decisionmaking.]
+- **Advanced Excel Capstone: Boston Housing Market:** [Demonstrated proficiency in Excel, a written report, and a presentation by utilizing five phases in data analytics: data understanding/preparation, data visualization/eda, regression analysis, hypothesis testing/decisionmaking.]
 - **Introduction to Programming: Predicting Salaries Using Data Analytics:** [Applied data analytics principles and statistical modeling to quantify the relationship between the variables Years of Experience and Salary.]

 ## 🌱 Currently Learning